KuromeSama6/YukiNet/README.md

 Whether this instance of YukiNet is a deployment.
 If set to `false`, the this YukiNet instance is a master.
 See the previous section for explanation.

+`boolean restartServersOnStop`

+Whether a server should be automatically restarted (in 10 seconds) after it stops.

+`int serverStartInterval`

+How long **in milliseconds** should YukiNet wait before starting the next server.

+`int portMin`

+Minimum port that the servers may use.
+Port increments by 1 for each server automatically and skips occupied ports.

+For example, a value of `12000` would make the first server that starts use port `12000`, the second server `12001`, and so on. if `12002` is occupied, then it is automatically skipped, and the next server uses `12003`.

+`int expect`

+How many deployments to expect messages from before rewriting proxy config and starting the server.

-#### HTTP
+### HTTP

-The `http` section.
+The `http` section. **Configuration in this section can be safely ignored if you do not have multiple machines.**

 `ConfigurationSection this`

 Defines the port that the HTTP service of this YukiNet instance will be ran on, hence the name "this".

+For best functionality, put the public IP here.
+Ignore this if you do not have multiple machines.

-Node that the HTTP service for this YukiNet instance always runs on localhost, regardless of what is put in `this.ip`.
+Node that the HTTP service for this YukiNet instance always runs on the wildcard IP, regardless of what is put in `this.ip`.
 The `this.ip` field is what is sent to the master (or deployments), and other YukiNet instances will use the ip in this field to connect to this YukiNet instance.